Thomas Westendorf: Gaining recognition

 In his younger years, Westendorf wanted to be a songwriter, but couldn't find a publisher.
 Around 1870, Westendorf met fellow musician George Persley (George W. Brown), who encouraged Westendorf's abilities as a composer and later played a big role in making Westendorf's hit song, "I'll Take You Home Again, Kathleen."
 They became friends and worked together on multiple occasions.

 Westendorf and Persley collaborated on about 28 songs together.
 According to conflicting research, the musicians may have had equal responsibilities–Westendorf wrote the lyrics and Persley the music–but there was a possibility that it was Westendorf who wrote the majority of songs while Persley made only "minor revisions of the music."
 Regardless, their first collaboration, published in 1872, became the first official milestone in Westendorf's musical career.

 Westendorf didn't write anything else until 1875–1876, when several new songs came out, including "I'll Take You Home Again, Kathleen," which brought him recognition in musical circles and among a number of music publishers.
 John Church and Company bought the rights to the song and owned it for 56 years.
 In around 1930, the original version of "I'll Take You Home Again, Kathleen" reverted to public domain, but was difficult to find.
 By 1947, the song had been re-made into 40 different arrangements, owned by 27 different publishers.
 During the partnership with John Church and Company, Westendorf received a salary of $50 per month as payment for his work and investment into any future material.
 As a vast array of other publishers started to publish his songs, between 10 and 45 Westendorf songs were published every year for a span of 15 years.

-Dwindle of musical career and other activity
+Decline of musical career and other activity

 Starting in 1876, there was a high demand for Westendorf's songs and he wrote steadily, publishing a vast array of songs each year.
 His peak activity as a composer came in 1880, when he published 45 works (20 of which were piano pieces for children).
 In 1888, he was seen as a successful musician with several pieces "having an extensive sale."

 After that, the number of Westendorf's compositions decreased yearly.
 He kept publishing until 1894, then paused and later published six new pieces between 1899 and 1904.

 In 1889, Westendorf led the song service of a religious convention in Marion, Kentucky.
 He visited the first Southern Convention of Christian Workers as the director of the "daily exercises in Rudimentary Music" and "the study of the Bible and methods of Christian work" and held a public choir class.